JZach/svcrat/README.md

 --- **WORK IN PROGRESS** ---

-# Description
 Permanently requests the current state of specified services (host/ip + port) and gives the opportunity to execute scripts based on that information.

 # Requirements

 ``svcrat`` is a shell script written in bash.
-It uses the netcat utility to scan ports for their availibilty.
+It uses the [netcat](https://man7.org/linux/man-pages/man1/ncat.1.html) utility to scan ports for their availibilty.
 Successfully tested on:

 - Ubuntu Server 20.04:
   - netcat-openbsd / 1.206-1ubuntu1 / amd64
   - bash 5.0.17(1)-release

+# Description

 # Installation